RazgrizBlaze/AusCoro/README.md

 </div>

 <p align="center">
-  🎮 Data Engineer with a passion for Software Development and Video Games.<br>
+  Data Engineer with a passion for Software Development and Video Games.<br>
-  🚀 Always exploring new technologies and pushing the boundaries of innovation.<br>
+  Always exploring new technologies and pushing the boundaries of innovation.<br>
-  🌟 Thrives in multidisciplinary teams and loves creating impactful solutions.<br>
+  Thrives in multidisciplinary teams and loves creating impactful solutions.<br>
-  🕹️ Favorite games: Ace Combat, Monster Hunter, and more.<br>
 </p>

 <div align="center">